Teachers: For a 40% discount on multiple copies, please contact us directly!

 — Old Schoolhouse Magazine

-This book begins with the tale told in the picture book Nutty to Meet You! in chapter format, with fresh illustrations, slightly more advanced language for bedtime or early elementary reading.
+This illustrated chapter book begins with the tale told in the picture book Nutty to Meet You!
 From there it just gets nuttier!
 The book is filled with wordplay and glimpses of real natural science and outlandishness that young readers and listeners will enjoy detecting.
+Ideal for ages 7 and up.
+Great for classroom learning and fun.

-1. Meet Doctor Peanut — In which Dr. Peanut learns how to communicate with giants, and the giants learn a bit of “Pinglish.”
+1. Nutty to Meet You — In which Dr. Peanut learns how to communicate with giants, and the giants learn a bit of “Pinglish.”

 2. Slimy — In which the doctor acquires a snail for a pet and decides after scientific research and some surprising communication that neighborliness might be a better way to go.